Aize-Public/forego/http/ws/README.md

      ct int
    }

-   // maps to `inc` unless overridden func (this *Counter) Inc(c ws.C, amt int) error {
+   // exposes `inc` to the client, allowing for a int payload func (this *Counter) Inc(c ws.C, amt int) error {
      if amt < this.MinIncrement {
        amt = this.MinIncrement